-The Fondazione Quadriennale di Roma is proud to announce the launch of the first call for applications to Q-INTERNATIONAL, a grant aimed at supporting non-Italian institutions and organisations which showcase Italian artists.
+Q-INTERNATIONAL is a grant aimed at supporting non-Italian institutions and organisations which showcase Italian artists.

-The Q-INTERNATIONAL grant is part of the new 2018-2020 program of the Quadriennale di Roma, aimed at increasing the visibility of Italian artists outside the national boundaries through an activity of constant dialogue and exchange with organizations outside Italy.
+The Q-INTERNATIONAL grant is part of the new programme of the Quadriennale di Roma, aimed at increasing the visibility of Italian artists outside the national boundaries through an activity of constant dialogue and exchange with international organizations.